mdumitru91/GoProTests/GoProTests/Readme.md

 mvn clean verify

 # Selenium drivers
-Depending on the version of browser which is locally installed, one might need to upgrade/downgrade the driver executables from _src/main/resources/drivers_
+Depending on the version of browser which is locally installed, one might need to upgrade/downgrade the driver executables from _target root folder (chromedriver.exe)._